For all the squawking about chickens in the city of Fenton this summer, there has only been one application submitted to house the birds.

 In September, after spirited public comment and a failed attempt to allow six chickens, Fenton City Council voted 6-1 to allow residents to keep up to three chickens, with restrictions.

 The issue of chicken keeping in Fenton arose when a resident made a complaint about an Adelaide Street residence having chickens.
-The resident, Malissa Bossardet, asked the city to allow her to keep the chickens, which she uses for eggs to feed her family.
+The resident, Malissa Bossardet, asked the city to allow her to keep the which she uses for eggs to feed her family.

 Council approved allowing three chickens, with restrictions outlined in the ordinance.
 In addition, when it approved building and zoning fee increases, council set a $25 fee to cover the cost of annual permits for chicken keeping.
 Since Fenton's ordinance is regulatory instead of zoning, there are fines for not following it.